Gummy shark

-The gummy shark (Mustelus antarcticus), also known as the Australian smooth hound, flake, sweet william or smooth dog-shark, is a shark in the family Triakidae.
-These small to medium-sized bottom-dwelling sharks are found mostly in, but are not limited to, the area around the southern seas of Australia and is commonly baited and fished for cuisine because of its taste and market prices.
+The gummy shark (Mustelus antarcticus), also known as the Australian smooth hound, flake, sweet william or smooth dog-shark, is a species of ground shark in the genus Mustelus of the family Triakidae.
+These small to medium-sized bottom-dwelling sharks are found mostly in, but are not limited to, the area around the southern seas of Australia and are commonly baited and fished for cuisine because of its taste and market prices.
 According to a 2021 paper by White, Arunrugstichai & Naylorn (2021), Mustelus walkeri (eastern spotted gummy shark) is the same animal as M. antarcticus.
 One theory is that M. walkeri is a subpopulation of M. antarcticus.

 Appearance

 This species is a slender shark with a darker grey top with white spots and a silvery-white underbelly.
-The gummy shark gets its name from its flat, plate-like teeth which it uses to crush its shelled and non-shelled prey.
+The gummy shark gets its name from its flat, plate-like teeth which it uses to crush its shelled and non-shelled prey, giving its jaws the superficial appearance of toothlessness.
+Jaw weight in gummy sharks is thought to reflect the age of the shark.
+Elements such as calcium and phosphorus are involved in the calcification of jaw cartilage, which can be measured.
+These measurements, along with the shark's size, can help determine its age.
 Male gummy sharks can reach a maximum length of 157 cm, and females can reach up to 175 cm.
 The minimum size of a grown male or female is 45 cm.
 At birth, these sharks measure between 30 and 35 cm.
 Said measurements are taken from the rear-most gill slit to the base of the tail fin.
+However, Mustelus antarcticus appears to grow at varied sizes in different areas.
+In Central Queensland, where fishing mortality is low, gummy sharks exhibit slower growth rates than in southern Australia.
+Researchers have found that female gummy sharks grow slower, leading to a larger size than males.
+These attributes are shared among elasmobranchs.
+Growing to max size is an advantage towards reproduction and survival rates.
+Sharks in other regions may grow faster as a sort of preservation against fisheries and predation against other animals.
+However, this rapid growth can result in a smaller adult size and differences in developmental traits.